shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 to WebGL 2?
 Things I may wonder:
 * What has to be changed?
 * What can be done in a better way?
-* What new features can I play with?
+* What new features and functionalities can I add to my engine?

 # How do I get WebGL 2 working